jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-engine-sosd.md

  - Some Producer systems
  - Some Consumer systems

-We will as an example consider a plant that has the four core systems and 5 custom systems:
+We will as an example consider a plant that has the four core systems and six custom systems:
  - Operations Center that manages and monitors the Plant Description Engine
  - A that produces service X
  - B that produces service Y